arabold/serverless-sentry-plugin/README.md

 custom:
   sentry:
     dsn: https://xxxx:yyyy@sentry.io/zzzz # URL provided by Sentry
-    enabled: ${self:provider.stage, 'dev'} == prod # only will enable if stage is prod, if the stage is not defined will be considered as dev
     captureTimeoutWarnings: false # disable timeout warnings globally for all functions
 functions:
   FuncFoo: